aniket-mish/distributed-ml-system/README.md

 # Distributed Machine Learning on Kubernetes

-I am using the following tech stack.
+Building a distributed system is the hottest skill that any swe/mle should have.
+Every tech company that uses ML(LLMs) wants to *serve* their customers at scale and if you're GPU rich and don't want to waste the resources by keeping the GPUs idle, you need to *train* the models in parallel.

-`Kubernetes`, `Python`, `ArgoCD`, `Tensorflow`
+Recently, I was involved in a project where we developed a distributed scalable ML service which served hundreds of thousands of customers.
+TBH we faced a lot of challenges and building a distributed system is very tough.
+So i started working on this mini project to deepen my understanding of distributed ML and Kubernetes.

-Recently, I was involved in a classification-based ML project where we developed a distributed scalable ML service.
-I wanted to build it again on a simple dataset to deepen my understanding.
+I want to actively develop and maintain this repo furthur, add monitoring and use aws for deployments.

 ![Image](https://cdn.kastatic.org/ka-perseus-images/0db827a36e9287ee9c130cf17610faaed276b931.svg)